CSaintos/PDE/README.md

 - To get the vue-language-server working you may need to install the vls parser.
 Execute `npm install -g vls`
 - To get the javascript/typescript linting engine to work.
 Execute `npm i -g vscode-langservers-extracted`

+## Language Support
+- Various (programming/scripting/markup) languages listed below are supported natively using this configuration.
+- The list also gives brief instructions on how to setup these languages on your machine.
+### LaTeX
+- Prerequisites:
+  - Install [TeX Live](https://www.tug.org/texlive/) (Contains Latex compiler and latexmk (build system))
+  - Install [Perl Language](https://www.activestate.com/products/perl/) (Various external plugins, packages, and tools (such as vimtex) of Latex require a native install of Perl)

 ## Documentation
 - [NvChad docs](https://nvchad.com/docs/quickstart/post-install)